SPECIAL OFFER – Same As Cash 24 or 36 Month Financing For Qualified Buyers On Select Systems.

 2. Ceiling Height: Higher ceilings mean more air volume, which affects the cooling capacity needed.
 Adjust the BTU rating accordingly to ensure efficient cooling.

-3. Sunlight Exposure: Rooms with significant sun exposure will need a higher BTU rating to counteract the added heat.
+3. Sunlight Exposure: Rooms with significant sunlight will need a higher BTU rating to offset the added heat.

-4. Number of Occupants: More people generate more heat, so consider the average number of occupants when determining the cooling capacity required.
+4. Number of Occupants: More occupants generate more heat, so consider the average number of occupants when determining the required cooling capacity.

 Considering energy efficiency is important, but don’t overlook the condition of your ductwork when calculating AC installation costs.
 The state of your ductwork significantly impacts both the efficiency of your new AC unit and the overall installation expense.
 Here’s what you need to keep an eye on: